The Ultimate Monteverde Itinerary: 34 Best Things To Do

 Selvatura Park

-This course is slightly longer with 13 ziplines, a Tarzan swing, and you can go Superman style but for an extra fee.
+This course is slightly longer with 13 ziplines and a Tarzan swing, and you can go Superman style but for an extra fee.
 Selvatura is one of the larger adventure parks in Monteverde and therefore can be busier.
 The classic Canopy Ziplining Tour is a great option, while the Combo Ticket includes ziplining, wildlife watching and the hanging bridges too.

 Sky Adventures